How to Stage Your Flipped Home on a Budget

 As a real estate investor, it can be hard to spend money on furniture that you may not keep or use again for another flipped home.
 Check out local thrift stores and garage sales for gently used furniture that will serve its purpose for staging but won’t go over your budget.
 You can even borrow a few small pieces from friends or family to give your home a temporary upgrade.

-Figuring out how to stage a house on a budget doesn’t have to be overwhelming.
+Figuring out how to stage a house fix and flip on a budget doesn’t have to be overwhelming.
 It begins with looking at the big picture and picking the few upgrades you can do that will impact your investment property’s marketability and ROI the most.
 Staging a house to sell is the first step in letting go of the property as your own and transforming it into something that is desirable for a broad market.
 Home staging doesn’t mean dropping thousands of dollars on modern furniture and brand new appliances; it is simply finding ways to accentuate your property’s already impressive features.
-Pick a handful of these home staging tips to make your home stick out to potential buyers while still sticking to your budget.
+Pick a handful of these home staging tips to make your home stick out to potential buyers while still sticking to your budget and house flipping business plan, and that way, you’ll optimize your profit in house flipping.

 Disclaimer: The above is provided for informational purposes only and should not be considered tax, savings, financial, or legal advice.
 Please consult your tax advisor.
 All calculations and information shown here are for illustrative purposes only.
 All third parties listed above are for demonstration purposes only and are not affiliated with LendingHome.
 All views and opinions expressed in this post belong to the individuals referenced.
 NMLS ID: 1125207 Terms, Privacy & Disclosures.
 Copyright LendingHome Corporation 2019.